Easton Glacier – $790

 Inquire for private/custom climb rates

-At 10,781 feet Mount Baker is one of the most picturesque mountains in all the Cascade Range.
+At 10,781 feet Mount Baker (also know as Kulshan) is one of the most picturesque volcanoes in all the Cascade Range.
 The mountain renders the second largest glacial system in the lower 48 States second only to that of Mount Rainier.
 In 1998 Mt.
 Baker’s annual snowfall amounted to 95 feet exceeding the world record.
 Mount Baker is the third-highest mountain in Washington State and the fifth-highest in the Cascade Range.
 The mountain presents a fantastic objective for those seeking a challenging climb in a pristine alpine environment.

 We meet in Sedro Woolley for equipment check the morning of the climb and make our way to the trail head and high camp the same day.
 Day two, we wake early and ascend to the summit, descend to camp and return to the trail head.